 5. Go for a walk

-Find more tips on how to ace your classes in our Majors and Academics section.
+Find more tips on how to ace all your tests and classes in our Majors and Academics section.